 COMM 388.
 DOCUMENTARY FILM.
 Encompasses the history and theory of the documentary film genre in motion pictures and television, from the earliest cinematic experiments to the present.
 The course examines various roles the documentary plays, such as explorer, reporter, painter, advocate, poet, catalyst, and guerrilla.
 Students will learn basics of visual literacy and will storyboard and shoot their own documentary using computerized video editing systems.
-Fall semester only, three hours.
+Prerequisite: Communication Studies 378.